nicopico-dev/n2rss/README.md

 $ ./gradlew check
 ```

-`NewsletterHandler` implementations are tested with the emails stored in `src/main/resources/emails`
+`NewsletterHandler` implementations are tested with the emails stored in `src/main/resources/emails`.

-## Usage

-- [ ] Examples of how to use this project.
-Could be code examples or screenshots.
+The CI enforce a minimum coverage of 80%

 ## Deployment
-This project need access to an email account and a MongoDB database to run.
+This project needs access to an email account and a MongoDB database to run.

 1. Build the project using the `build` command
    ```shell